2DGH: 2D Gaussian-Hermite Splatting for High-quality Rendering and Better Geometry Features: Discussion and Conclusion

 Through this research, we have introduced a family of Gaussian-Hermite kernels as a unified mathematical representation in Gaussian Splatting, enabling the creation of sharp boundaries within the Gaussian representation.
 We have incorporated arbitrary deformation capabilities and significantly enhanced anisotropy in the Gaussian representation, reducing the gap between Gaussian primitives and mesh facets.
-Devising ways to directly and analytically convert between Gaussian primitives and mesh triangle representations seems like a fascinating research problem.

 To handle high-order coefficients, we have developed a novel activation function, while preserving the symmetry and physical meaning of the Hermite coefficients.
 This also challenges the traditional view that the primitives used for splatting must be Gaussian-based functions.